dsab123/content/blogposts/about.md

 I could keep going on the benefits of reading, but like a good book I'll mete that information out over time and across the site.

-Congratulations on making it this far in the post.
+Congratulations on making it this far, you're almost done!

 <div class="postImageContainer"><img src="/wedding.jpg" class="nonMovingPostimage" alt="wedding picture" title="I know, I know... my tie isn't straight"></div>